 17. DO A HOUSE SWAP

 House swapping’s a great way to get free accommodation for your holiday.
 Jasmine’s been house swapping for years now and she loves it!
 She’s visited Paris, Barcelona and Stockholm among others – all without paying a penny for accommodation.
 You get an authentic experience of the place you’re visiting and it’s more comfortable than using a hotel for two weeks.
-Join an organisation like home for exchange to get started.
-You never know – you could end up swapping with Jasmine!
+Join an organisation like House Exchange to get started.
+You could end up swapping with Jasmine!

 18. CHEAPER GLASSES ONLINE

 You can save a lot of money on frames and lenses by ordering them online.
 All you need is your prescription.
-Get started with a FREE eye test from Optical Express, plus 10% off when you purchase.
+Get started with a free consultation with Optical Express or two pairs of glasses from £16 via Glasses Direct.

 19. COSMETIC RESEARCH